Site of Hur's one-room school, now grown into woods, where men

 Some years later it came in my possession, a reminder of that election day in

-POSTSCRIPT - The election day story has been told to me by at least seven old-timers, and much detail has been documented.
+POSTSCRIPT - The election day story has been told to me by at least seven old-timers, and much detail has been documented, perhaps the most sourced story I have written.
 This is the first public account of the tale.
 BW